CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 ## Short introduction to YAML

 YAML is used to describe key-value maps and arrays.
-You can recognize YAML file from `.yml` or `.yaml` file suffix.
+YAML file are recognized from `.yml` or `.yaml` file suffix.

 A YAML dataset can be